drtsekis/drtsekis/README.md

 # Hi there, I'm George - aka Tsekis🍀 👋
-Hey, I am a Python Developer, with over 5 years of experience.
+Hi there, I'm George, I am a Python Developer, with over 5 years of experience.
 Over the last two years, I have worked with more than 500 clients and all my bots have served over 100,000+ members.
 ![Design and Development](https://github.com/drtsekis/drtsekis/blob/main/TsekisGif.gif)

 ## I'm a Python Developer, Specialized in Discord Bots!!